Diversity of Beliefs:

 Meeting for Worship:

 We offer a Meeting for Worship on Sunday mornings from 10:30 to 11:30 am.
 It is a silent (or unprogrammed) meeting – we sit in silent waiting on the Spirit until someone is moved to speak.
 For more, see “How We Worship.”
 During the school year, children and families gather for a family circle with song and stories at 10:15, and then children can go downstairs for their own program.

 Meeting for Business:

-On the 3rd Sunday of the month, after Meeting for Worship and a break for food and fellowship, we have our monthly Meeting for Business.
+On the 3rd Sunday of the month, after worshiping for 15 minutes, we hold our Monthly Meeting for Business.
 All are welcome to attend and participate.
 Friends Meeting for Business operates differently from most business meetings.
 The principle on which we operate is that God does indeed have a will for us, that God is actively trying to communicate that will, and that we are capable, through corporate prayer, to discover that will.
 There are no motions, seconds, amendments or votes in our process of collective decision-making.
 A sign that we have achieved our goal of discerning God’s will is the experience of unity which is recognized and affirmed by those gathered.
 The Clerk takes leadership in identifying when the group has reached unity, and the Recording Clerk records the decision as a minute.

 We do not have an individual pastor.
 All Friends minister to and care for one another.
 We have a Ministry and Counsel (M&C) Committee with the responsibility to identify Friends who may need special care and or support in reaching clearness about important life decisions.
 M&C assists in organizing Friends to provide pastoral care to any in our community who are in need.